How to Calculate The Price For Your Backpack

 Examples of a successful backpack line:

-Fred Perrotta from Remote started Tortuga over 11 years ago, a backpack line.
+Fred Perrotta (from Remote) started Tortuga over 12 years ago.

 Over the past nine years, we’ve bootstrapped our way to seven figures in revenue.

-Tom Worcester from New York, New York, USA started Lunchbox over 3 years ago, a backpack line.
+Tom Worcester (from New York, New York, USA) started Lunchbox over 4 years ago.

 I’m Tom Worcester, founder of Lunchbox, the first anti-theft festival hydration pack and the last festival bag you’ll ever need.

-Chez Brungraber from Bend, Oregon, USA started Gobi Gear about 7 years ago, a backpack line.
+Chez Brungraber (from Bend, Oregon, USA) started Gobi Gear about 8 years ago.

 Hi guys!
 Thanks for stopping by.
 I’m Chez, the founder of Gobi Gear.
 I started Gobi Gear about 4 years ago to make organization easier and more fun, specifically focusing on the outdoor adventure and travel markets.
 Rummage less, explore more!